therealchrisbrown/markowitz-portfolio-optimization/README.md

 ## Input Data: Stocks & Weightings & Start

 Line 14: Fill the Bloomberg ticker for your stocks.

-Line 17: Fill the weightings of the stocks
+Line 17: Fill the weightings of the stocks.

-Line 20: Fill the start date
+Line 20: Fill the start date.